graalvm/graalvm-demos/scala-days-2018/scalac-native/README.md

 ## Support for Macros

-For macros to work the macro classes must be known to the image builder of the Scala compiler.
-To try a `scalac` image that includes macro run
+For macros to work, the macro classes must be known to the image builder of the Scala compiler.
+To try a `scalac` image that includes macro run:
 ```
 ./scalac-native macros/GreetingMacros.scala -d macros/
 ./scalac-image-macros.sh